Optimizing Self-Compassion: A Guide to Kind Self-Talk

 With self-compassion, you would notice with curiosity, “Huh, I’m noticing a knot in my stomach.
 I’m feeling stressed right now.
 I’m aware that I’m thinking about the big report that’s due tomorrow.”

-Notice how the judgy-ness is gone? - Common Humanity
+Notice how the judgy-ness is gone?

-Common humanity is an aspirational concept that challenges us to consider that we all have something in common…we’re all struggling in some way, and we all wish to find peace.
+Common humanity is an aspirational concept that challenges us to consider that we all have something in common…we’re all struggling mental in some way, and we all wish to find peace.
 When I realize that I’m not alone in my suffering, I feel comforted.

 You may feel isolated when you’re struggling, because you might think you’re the only one having a tough time.
 Social media certainly does not help!
 When I’m going through a tough time and see everyone else on Instagram having their best times ever, I feel even more alone.

 Common humanity reminds you that you’re NOT the only one struggling.
-In fact, your suffering makes you a part of Team Human. - Self-Kindness
+In fact, your suffering makes you a part of Team Human.

-This refers to your inner voice, which might sound more like an inner critic.
-When you’re practicing self-compassion, you treat yourself the way you treat someone you respect and appreciate – with kindness, encouragement, and mentorship.
+This refers to your inner voice, which might sound more like an inner critic evolutionary.
+When you’re practicing self-compassion, you approach yourself the way you approach someone you respect and appreciate – with kindness, encouragement, and mentorship.
 Instead of berating yourself each time you mess up, you say, “I’m human and make mistakes.
 What can I learn from this?”
-And then you move on. - Reaching out for support
+And then you move on.

 If you’re paying attention, you’ve noticed that I said self-compassion has three pillars.
 Well…I’ve added a fourth.